 Page Vault is built to ensure that:

-Page Vault allows the user to directly control exactly what is captured, but keeps the end-user from entering the chain of custody — this approach makes capturing webpages as easy as surfing the web, but still allows Page Vault to serve as a trusted third party that can issue affidavits regarding the veracity of the content.
+Page Vault allows the user to directly control exactly what is captured, but keeps the end-user from entering the chain of custody — this approach makes capturing webpages as easy as surfing the web but still allows Page Vault to serve as a trusted third party that can issue affidavits regarding the veracity of the content.

 This is possible because the Page Vault browser is hosted on our servers, and the actual webpage collection is done on a secure computer instead of at the user’s location.
 The user experience of the Page Vault browser is identical to that of a standard desktop browser, but the cloud-architecture prevents manipulation of the captured content.
-(This is fundamentally different from software that simply runs locally, such as a downloaded app or browser plugin, because content can always be easily manipulated with these approaches and the user is not insulated from the chain of custody.)
+(This is fundamentally different from software that simply runs locally, such as a downloaded app or a browser plugin, because content can always be easily manipulated with these approaches and the user is not insulated from the chain of custody.)

 When the user clicks on the “Capture” button, the captured record of the page goes directly from the hosted browser to Page Vault’s server.
 The ESI never crosses the “desktop” of the user.

-In this way, Page Vault acts as “trusted third party” by maintaining control over the entire capture process and retaining hashed timestamps for later authentication if necessary.
+In this way, Page Vault acts as a “trusted third party” by maintaining control over the entire capture process and retaining hashed timestamps for later authentication if necessary.
 Page Vault also provides affidavits describing this process that can be submitted along with productions.

 Page Vault is a member of kCura’s Relativity Ecosystem and offers direct integration with Relativity: users may export selected captures directly into their Relativity workspace from their Page Vault account.
 Page Vault exports the PDF, source code, and metadata associated with the capture.